hamlim/ShirleysScheduler/frontend/JS documentation.md

 ### Calendar (`calendar.html`)

 #### Notes:
-* View will be weekly view, 7 days starting at current day
+* View will be monthly view
 * onclick to go to event modal
 * Modal information is found [here](http://getbootstrap.com/javascript/#modals)

+In depth Notes:
+* Docs on event clicks is [here](http://arshaw.com/fullcalendar/docs/mouse/eventClick/)
+* Docs on event feed is [here](http://arshaw.com/fullcalendar/docs/event_data/events_array/)

 #### Fields:
 * Fields we need to fill in: